Bringing art closer to home

 For Mrs Montgomery, the home is an inviting environment for art lovers to meet the artists and understand more about the works.

-“Art is very personal and when you do it in a personal space, it compounds the experience,” says Mrs Montgomery.
+“Art is very personal and when you do it in a personal space, it compounds the experience,” said Mrs Montgomery.

 “It’s great to see at the end of the day the artists and guests all mingling together with a glass of wine and interacting on a deeper level.”